 Richard Alexander, Esq. is Chairman of Arnold & Porter, a member of the Firm’s financial services group, and is based in Washington, DC.
 His practice involves some of the most significant enforcement, supervisory, and governance matters affecting the financial services industry.
 Mr. Alexander’s practice includes representing financial service companies with respect to a wide range of issues arising out of the supervisory process.
 He has extensive experience in federal anti-money laundering laws and frequently counsels clients on the bank examination process.
 Mr. Alexander also has significant experience with respect to issues arising out of the conservatorship or receivership of regulated financial service companies.
 He regularly is called upon to counsel clients with respect to complex corporate governance issues, often representing Boards of Directors or their Audit and Special Committees.
 He has conducted many internal or independent investigations into alleged accounting fraud, legal, ethical, and internal control violations, self-dealing, and other wrong doings.
 An alumnus of the Office of the Comptroller of the Currency, he is a graduate of Brandeis University and received his JD from the Syracuse University College of Law.

-Hannah Lieberman is Senior Counsel at the Washington Lawyers’ Committee for Civil Rights & Urban Affairs.
+Hannah Lieberman is Special Counsel at the Washington Lawyers’ Committee for Civil Rights & Urban Affairs.
 Before that, Ms. Lieberman was with David A. Clarke School of Law as Associate Dean of Experiential and Clinical Programs.

 For twelve years after graduating from law school, Ms. Lieberman was a litigation Associate and, later, a Partner, at the DC law firm of Shaw Pittman Potts & Trowbridge (now Pillsbury Winthrop Shaw Pittman).
 Following a move to Arizona in 1992, she followed her passion and became the Director of Advocacy for Community Legal Services (CLS), supervising the free civil legal assistance CLS provides to low-income persons in five Arizona counties and to migrant farmworkers statewide.
 After six years in Arizona, she became the Director of Advocacy and later Deputy Executive Director for the Legal Aid Bureau of Maryland (LAB), where she was responsible for the direction and quality of the program’s legal services, including major litigation and appeals in both federal and state court.
 Litigation that she led at LAB established important precedents in juvenile rights, housing, and constitutional protections for immigrants.
 Under her guidance, LAB developed new areas of practice and expanded its training program.